DA0-DA0/docs/docs/features/proposals/what.md

 on it.

-This security measure prevents an attacker from purchasing a DAO's governance tokens if it's listed on an exchange, manipulating a vote, and then selling the tokens immediately afterward.
+This security measure prevents an attacker from purchasing a DAO's governance token if it's listed on an exchange, manipulating a vote, and then selling the tokens immediately afterward.
 Essentially, it ensures that a DAO member knows _to whom_ they are making a proposal: the people who have voting power at the moment the proposal goes live.